bloominstituteoftechnology/DS-Unit-3-Sprint-3-Productization-and-Cloud/spaCy.md

 >pipenv install https://github.com/explosion/spacy-models/releases/download/en_core_web_sm-2.2.5/en_core_web_sm-2.2.5.tar.gz
 ```

-Note that I'm using the small model since it's fast to download (11 MB).
-There's also medium (en_core_web_md-2.2.5, 91 MB) and large (en_core_web_lg-2.2.5, 789 MB), which are more accurate.
+Note that we're using the small model since it's fast to download (11 MB).
+There's also medium (en_core_web_md-2.2.5, 91 MB) and large (en_core_web_lg-2.2.5, 789 MB) models, which are more accurate.
 Note that the large model is too large to be put on Heroku, but the medium model can still be used.

 -------------------------------------